-Additional information about using and configuring the Reliability QoS policy can be found inPart 4:Chapter 17Configuring Reliability Protocol.
+Additional information about using and configuring the Reliability QoS policy can be found in the Configuring Reliability Protocol chapter of this guide.

 This is a QoS policy that must be compatible before DataReaders and DataWriters will match.
-A ReliableDataWriter will match any DataReader,
+A Reliable DataWriter will match any DataReader,

-Best Effort or Reliable.
+Best Effort, ACK-less Reliable, or Reliable.
 A Best Effort DataWriter will match only Best Effort DataReaders.

-13.3.22 RESOURCE\LIMITS
+13.3.22 RESOURCE_LIMITS

 The Resource Limits QoS policy configures the resources CoreDX DDS can use in order to meet the requirements imposed by the application and other QoS settings (including History, Durability, and Reliability).
-The Resources Limits that can be configured include: the total number of samples (max\samples), the total number of instances (max\instances), and the number of samples in each instance (max\samples\per\instance).
+The Resources Limits that can be configured include: the total number of samples (max_samples), the total number of instances (max_instances), and the number of samples in each instance (max_samples_per_instance).